nikneem/azure-functions-jwt-binding/README.md

 * **Scopes** is an optional list of (comma seperated) scopes.
 When configured, all configured scopes must be present in the token.
 If no scopes were configured, scope validation will be skipped.

+* **Roles** is an optional list of (comma seperated) roles.
+When configured, all configured roles must be present in the token.
+If no roles were configured, role validation will be skipped.

 * **DebugConfiguration** is a nested object allowing you to configure your environment for running in debug (development) mode.
     * **Enabled** is a switch to turn debug mode on of off.
 Note that it's far safer to remove the entire configuration block in acceptance / production environments.
     * **Subject** is the fixed *Subject* to return when running in debug mode.